znep/query-coordinator/common/components/README.md

 import Picklist from 'common/components/Picklist'; // AVOID
 ...
 ```
+> Note well: One _cannot_ use the indirect import approach if the component is itself a common component _and_ uses other common components.
+This is due to potential circular references which are not handled by existing tooling.

 #### Legacy components - `common/components/legacy`
 These are written in vanilla JavaScript and are designed around the idea of binding to data attributes on DOM elements.